Mary Beth Winter - Program Specialist

 Child Care Council of Orange County, Inc. is the sponsor for CACFP for in home child care providers.
 This program partially reimburses in-home child care providers for food they serve children in their care.

-To qualify for the program you must have at least one child enrolled in your program and be a Registered (Family) child care provider, a Licensed (Group Family) child care provider or have submitted an application.
-You may also participate as a Legally Exempt child care provider if you have completed a Legally Exempt enrollment packet.
+To qualify for the program you must have at least one child enrolled in your program and be a Registered (Family) child care provider or a Licensed (Group Family) child care provider.
+You may also participate as a Legally Exempt child care provider.

 Statement Regarding Infant Formula